petercorke/arduIO/README.md

 /dac     # DAC
 ```

 Devices on shields are in a shield-specific "folder".
-For example, the Nano Motor Carrier
+For example, on the Nano Motor Carrier the devices are:

 ```
 /nmc/adc/0    # analog channel 0